MeiManTeng/Lab7_Starter/README.md

 4) Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.

-Performance (2/4 on Snapshot mode), resizing the images to a proper size, and the cache restoration.
+Edit the code so there is no unused JavaScript, resizing the images to a proper size, and the cache restoration.